Oct 10, 2021

 The main cause of Iliotibial Band Syndrome (ITBS) is excessive irritation at the outside, or lateral, part of the knee, which causes pain.
 Soft tissue that runs along the side of the thigh from the pelvis to the knee is known as the iliotibial band or IT band.
 As this band approaches the knee, the shape thickens and crosses the femur in a prominent area, the lateral femoral condyle, before attaching to the tibia.
 At the pelvis, it attaches to two hip muscles, the tensor fascia latae and the gluteus maximus.

 Friction between the IT band and underlying structures can occur as a result of repetitive straining and bending of the knee, leading to irritation and inflammation.
 The pain from ITBS usually occurs with overuse during activities like running or cycling.
-In addition to the friction, ITBS can be caused by poor alignment and muscular control in the lower body or prolonged pinching or rubbing forces during repetitive activities.

 Diagnosing ITBS